nir20ane/Python_OOP_concepts/README.md

 # Encapsulation
-Encapsulation
+* Encapsulation refers to restricting direct access to an object's attributes and methods.
-* Public attributes and methods
+  # Public Attributes and Methods
-  * Public atrribute and public method can de accessed and modified from outside the class
+    * Can be freely accessed and modified from outside the class.
-  * By default, all attributes and methods in python are public
+    * By default, all attributes and methods in Python are public.

-* Protected attributes and methods
+  # Protected attributes and methods
     * protected attributes and methods are class members that should not be accessed directly from outside the class
     * However, they can be accessed within the class and in child classes (see below for more on child classes
    * Protected attributes are denoted by prefixing the attribute/method name with a single underscore